- Top Blade Irons

-A: Each golf club has a sweet spot that produces the maximum performace for your swing.
-This sweet spot is located on the center of gravtiy for each club.
-For irons, this center of graivty is most commonly directly behind the center of the club face.
+A: Each golf club has that spot that produces the maximum performance for your swing.
+This spot is located on the CG for each club.
+For blade irons, this center is most commonly directly behind the center of the club face.

 Q: What are game improvement irons?

 A: Game-improvement irons feature larger club face and more perimeter wighting than more compact iron sets.
 This profile helps game-improvement irons to be more forgiving and produce higher ball speeds as strikes move away from the center of the club face.
 Beginners and players with low swing speeds can often benefit from switching to game-improvement sets.

 Q: How do you clean golf irons?

 A: After each round, clean your irons by wiping them with a club brush using soapy water.
 After each shot you play, wipe the grooves of your irons with your club brush or tee to remove dirt and grass from the grooves.
 Keeping your irons clean will help extend their life and maximize distance and spin control.

 What Blade Iron Set Should You Buy?

 Golfers that want to use muscleback or blade irons want clean, classic lines and precision performance.
 Blade irons are timeless and offer golfers more options to take on pins and shoot lower scores.
 These clubs demand the very highest level of ball striking and enough swing speed to launch the golf ball into the air.
 Elite golfers can play their best golf by varying trajectory, curvature, and distance with the help of modern blade iron sets.